ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 oc logs logdna-agent-xxxkz
 ```

-## Analyze your logs with LogDNA
+## Analyze your logs with {{site.data.keyword.la_short}}

-IBM Log Analysis with LogDNA is a co-branded service that you can include as part of your IBM Cloud architecture to add log management capabilities.
-IBM Log Analysis with LogDNA is operated by LogDNA in partnership with IBM.
+IBM Log Analysis with {{site.data.keyword.la_short}} is a co-branded service that you can include as part of your IBM Cloud architecture to add log management capabilities.
+IBM Log Analysis with {{site.data.keyword.la_short}} is operated by {{site.data.keyword.la_short}} in partnership with IBM.
 [Learn more](https://cloud.ibm.com/docs/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started).

-You can use IBM Log Analysis with LogDNA to manage system and application logs in IBM Cloud.
+You can use IBM Log Analysis with {{site.data.keyword.la_short}} to manage system and application logs in IBM Cloud.

 {% hint style='info' %} IMPORTANT: Use Chrome to complete this exercise. {% endhint %}

-### Launch the LogDNA webUI
+### Launch the {{site.data.keyword.la_short}} webUI

-You launch the web UI within the context of an IBM Log Analysis with LogDNA instance, from the IBM Cloud UI.
+You launch the web UI within the context of an IBM Log Analysis with {{site.data.keyword.la_short}} instance, from the IBM Cloud UI.

 1. Select your instance.